bgarcia7/Heap-Allocator/README.md

 Heap-Allocator
 ==============

-This program implements the methods malloc, alloc, and free
+This program implements the methods malloc, realloc, and free